bayareawebpro/laravel-simple-csv/README.md

 ## Usage:

 ### Import to Collection
-Specify the path when calling the import method on the facade.
+1) Pass a path to the import method which returns the collection of parsed entries.
 ```
 use SimpleCsv;

 $collection = SimpleCsv::import(storage_path('table.csv'));
 ```
 ### Export from Collection to File
-Pass a collection in the export method.
+1) Pass a collection to the export method, which returns the chained save method.
-Specify the path when you call the chained save method.
+2) Specify the path when you call the save method.
 ```
 use SimpleCsv;
 use DB;